poljar/weechat-matrix/README.md

     - Archlinux based distribution (see https://aur.archlinux.org/packages/libolm/)
       use your favorite pacman frontend with AUR support (yaourt, yay, pikaur, …)

+    - macOS `brew install libolm`

-    - Failing any of the above see https://git.matrix.org/git/olm for instructions about building it from sources
+    - Failing any of the above see https://gitlab.matrix.org/matrix-org/olm for instructions about building it from sources

 2. Clone the repo and install dependencies